 W. Kamau Bell visits New Orleans to explore the topic of reparations on “United Shades of America” Sunday, August 16 at 10 p.m.
 ET.

-If you feel like you’re hearing more about slavery reparations, it’s not your imagination.
+If you feel like you’re hearing more about slavery reparations these days, it’s not your imagination.

 The widespread protests against police brutality and racial injustice following the death of George Floyd have brought a new urgency to the debate around compensating the descendants of American slaves.